• Skip to primary navigation

-Paying cricketers has to be the single most contentious issue in club cricket and is well overdue to be tackled here on Cricket Yorkshire.
+Paying cricketers has to be the single most contentious issue in club cricket and is discussed here on Cricket Yorkshire.

 When I moved to Yorkshire, I was astonished at the rumoured sums being offered to hundreds of cricketers from £10 a game to thousands for a season.
 As you can imagine, separating fact from fiction is notoriously difficult as sums become inflated through Chinese whispers.

-I noted with bemusement that there was a storm (in a teacup) when I published the ECB Premier League transfer moves earlier in the season – why are you promoting disloyalty? was the cry from certain quarters.
+I noted with bemusement that there was a storm (in a teacup) when I published the Bradford Premier League transfers – why are you promoting disloyalty? was the cry from certain quarters.

-It illustrated the fact that paying cricketers in a predominantly amateur game really wound people up – and who can blame them?
+It illustrated the fact that paying club cricketers in a game that’s meant to be non-professional really wound people up – and who can blame them?

 If a club takes a stance of not paying their squad then they leave themselves open to losing their best talent to other clubs; players they have invested time, money and coaching in supporting through the ranks.

-I’ve taken time to talk to many players, officials, clubs and leagues about this all summer before tapping away on the keyboard.
+Over years of running Cricket Yorkshire, I’ve talked to many players, officials, clubs and leagues about this before tapping away on the keyboard.
 There are no clubs named and shamed or trade secrets revealed – but with any luck, much of what stirs passions on this subject get an airing.

-That player isn’t good enough to be paid
+That club cricketer isn’t good enough to be paid!

-Heard that ALOT this year from many quarters.
+Hear that ALOT every year from many quarters.
 I’ve actually changed tack on this from when I began Cricket Yorkshire and was very critical without really analysing the issue from all sides.

 After all, I’ve never been remotely good enough to be paid to play.